 We earn a commission, at no additional cost to you.

 The Sky-Watcher Flextube 200 combines the impressive light-gathering capability of an 8-inch aperture with an innovative collapsible design that dramatically improves portability.
-This unique approach makes serious deep-sky observation accessible to those with limited storage space or who need to transport their telescope frequently.
+This unique approach makes serious deep-sky observation accessible to those with limited storage space or who need to transport their telescope frequently to dark sky sites.

 The innovative strut design allows the optical tube to collapse from 36 inches to just 20 inches in length while maintaining perfect collimation.
-Customer photos show how this design enables the telescope to fit in smaller vehicles while still offering the performance of a traditional 8-inch Dobsonian.
+This dramatic reduction in size makes transportation significantly easier while still offering the performance of a traditional 8-inch Dobsonian.
+The telescope maintains optical alignment remarkably well when collapsed and extended.

-During testing, I found the Flextube performed identically to its solid-tube counterpart in terms of optical quality.
+During testing, I found the Flextube performed identically to solid-tube Dobsonians in terms of optical quality.
 The views of deep-sky objects were equally impressive, with galaxies showing clear structure and nebulae displaying impressive detail.
-The key advantage is the dramatically improved portability.
+The key advantage is the dramatically improved portability without sacrificing optical performance.

-At $850.00, this telescope commands a premium over the solid-tube version, but the portability benefits may justify the cost for those with space constraints or who frequently transport their telescope.
-The unique design makes it possible to have serious aperture without sacrificing storage space.
+At $850.00, this telescope commands a premium over solid-tube versions, but the portability benefits may justify the cost for those with space constraints.
+The unique design makes it possible to have serious aperture in apartments or homes with limited storage.
+When collapsed, the telescope takes up roughly half the space of a traditional Dobsonian.

 11. Celestron StarSense Explorer LT 114AZ – Best Budget StarSense Telescope